News and Events

 Southern Tier Center on Aging Spring 2015 Meeting

-Center members will gather to discuss partnership opportunities and research studies.
+Center members gathered to discuss partnership opportunities and research studies.

-The meeting will be held on March 10th, 2015 from 2-4 pm at the University Downtown
+The meeting was held on March 10th, 2015 from 2-4 pm at the University Downtown Center

 Productive Aging and Families across the Globe